 Assistive Technology Resources

-Prior to requesting texts in an alternative format, please review the following steps:
+Before requesting texts in an alternative format, please review the following steps:

 - Inform the Center for Accessibility and Disability Resources staff of any course changes.
 This should be done each semester.

 - Receive an email indicating that alternate format materials are ready.